Architecture (ARCH) 330

 - Unit 4: Responsive and Responsible Architecture

-- An objective awareness of the natural and built environments (past and present) through critical observation.
+- demonstrate objective awareness of the natural and built environments (past and present) through critical observation.

-- An understanding of the basic nature and vocabulary of the design process.
+- explain the basic nature of the design process.

-- An understanding of their own power of analysis and the ability to derive ideas from abstract thinking.
+- use analysis and derive ideas from abstract thinking.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

 Opened in Revision 2, August 14, 2019.